pagkly/Zed/Investopedia3/What Is a Value Chain.md

 ### Starbucks Corporation

 Starbucks [(SBUX)](https://www.investopedia.com/markets/quote?tvwidgetsymbol=sbux) offers one of the most popular examples of a company that understands and successfully implements the value-chain concept.
-There are numerous articles about how [Starbucks incorporates the value chain](https://www.investopedia.com/articles/investing/103114/starbucks-example-value-chain-model.asp) into its business model.
+There are numerous articles about how [[Starbucks incorporates the value chain]](https://www.investopedia.com/articles/investing/103114/starbucks-example-value-chain-model.asp) into its business model.

 ### Trader Joe's

-Another example is [privately held](https://www.investopedia.com/video/play/explaining-publicly-and-privately-held-companies/) grocery store [Trader Joe's](https://www.investopedia.com/articles/insights/050716/warren-buffetts-moat-how-sustainable-trader-joes-competitive-advantage.asp), which also has received much press about its tremendous value and competitive edge.
+Another example is [[privately held]](https://www.investopedia.com/video/play/explaining-publicly-and-privately-held-companies/) grocery store [[Trader Joe's]](https://www.investopedia.com/articles/insights/050716/warren-buffetts-moat-how-sustainable-trader-joes-competitive-advantage.asp), which also has received much press about its tremendous value and competitive edge.
 Because the company is private, there are many aspects of its strategy that we don't know.
 However, when you enter a Trader Joe's store, you can readily observe instances of Trader Joe's business that reflect the five primary activities of the value chain.

 **1\.
-Inbound logistics.** Unlike traditional supermarkets, Trader Joe's does all of its receiving, shelving, and [inventory-taking during regular store hours](https://freakonomics.com/podcast/trader-joes/).
+Inbound logistics.** Unlike traditional supermarkets, Trader Joe's does all of its receiving, shelving, and [[inventory-taking during regular store hours]](https://freakonomics.com/podcast/trader-joes/).
 Although potentially maddening for shoppers, this system creates a ton of cost savings in terms of employee wages alone.
 Moreover, the logistics of having this work take place while customers are still shopping sends the strategic message that "we're all in this together."

 **2\.
 Operations.** Here's an example of how a company could apply the value chain creatively.
 In primary activity number two above, "converting raw materials into finished product" is cited as an "operations" activity.
 However, because converting raw materials is not an aspect of the supermarket industry, we can use operations to mean any other regular grocery store function.
 So, let's substitute "product development," as that operation is critical for Trader Joe's.

 The company selects its products carefully, featuring items that you generally can't find elsewhere.
-Its [private-label](https://www.investopedia.com/terms/p/private-brand.asp) products account for more than 80 percent of its offerings, which often have the highest [profit margins](https://www.investopedia.com/terms/p/profitmargin.asp), too, as Trader Joe's can source them efficiently in volume.3 Another vital piece of product development for Trader Joe's is its taste-testing and chef-partnership programs, which ensure high quality and continuous product refinement.
+Its [[private-label]](https://www.investopedia.com/terms/p/private-brand.asp) products account for more than 80 percent of its offerings, which often have the highest [[profit margins]](https://www.investopedia.com/terms/p/profitmargin.asp), too, as Trader Joe's can source them efficiently in volume.3 Another vital piece of product development for Trader Joe's is its taste-testing and chef-partnership programs, which ensure high quality and continuous product refinement.

 **3\.
 Outbound logistics.** Many supermarkets offer home delivery, but Trader Joe's does not.
 Yet here, we can apply the activity of outbound logistics to mean the range of amenities that shoppers encounter once they are inside a Trader Joe's store.
 The company has thought carefully about the kind of experience it wants us to have when we visit its stores.